 How do I join a Growth Group?

-The best way to find a Growth Group is to write “Growth Group” on your response card and drop it into an offering box and one of our staff will contact you.
-We maintain a current list of groups looking for new members online.
-Please call Sueann Chase at 701.232.4476 or send her an email (email@example.com) for more information about joining a group.
+The best way to find a Growth Group is to let Sueann know that you want one.
+You may consider checking out our list of current groups looking for new members on our website to find one that fits your personal needs.
+When you email Sueann you can let her know which group you want to join and she’ll help walk you through that process.
+You can also write “Growth Group” on your response card and drop it into an offering box and one of our staff will contact you.
+Please call Sueann Chase at 701.232.4476 or send her an email (firstname.lastname@example.org) for more information about joining a group.

 What do Growth Groups study?

 We encourage Growth Groups to use the sermon study guide found each week in our Bethel Weekly for their time of study.
 Knowing the needs of their group, some Growth Groups spend a season studying a specific topic or life skill (such as FPU or parenting).

 To see the current Growth Group homework, visit our sermons page.

 How do I start or lead a Growth Group?

 Leading a growth group can be a great opportunity for those growing in Christ and wanting to intentionally make disciples of Jesus.
 If you are looking for a place to invest in others we would love the opportunity to visit with you.
 Our process will include training, equipping, and tools to make sure that leading a group is a fruitful ministry for you and those you serve.